Martha Hodes

 Martha Elizabeth Hodes (born June 12, 1958) is an American historian.
 She is a professor of History at New York University, and the author of several books.
 She won the Lincoln Prize in 2016.

 Early life and education

 Hodes was born on June 12, 1958.
+At the age of 12, she was taken hostage with her sister and hundreds of other people as part of the hijacking of TWA Flight 741 in September 1970.
+She and the rest of the hostages were eventually released.

 She earned her Bachelor of Arts degree from Bowdoin College, her Master's degree from Harvard University and her PhD from Princeton University.